-*Note: Due to COVID-19, the Post-Baccalaureate Internship Program will be not be taking place in 2021.
-The Summer Program in Biostatistics and Computational Biology will be held virtually in 2021, please click here for more information.
+*Note: Due to COVID-19, the Post-Baccalaureate Internship Program will be not be taking place in 2022.
+The Summer Program in Biostatistics and Computational Biology will be taking place, please click here for more information.

 Applicants for the Post-Bac Internship Program Must: